 Try Using a Bean Bag for Stability

-Photographers use bean bags to stabilise their cameras when a tripod isn’t workable.
+Photographers use bean bags to stabilize their cameras when a tripod isn’t workable.
 For instance, when photographing from a car or very low to ground.

 I wrote about using bean bags for wildlife photography in the article “How (And Why!) to Use a Camera Bean Bag for Wildlife photography”.
 In this article, I describe how to make your own photography bean bags, but you can also buy bean bags.